ozneroL541/Join_Blocks_Alg/README.md

 Download the source code from Github

     git clone https://github.com/ozneroL541/Join_Blocks_Alg.git

-## Configuration
-Change tables length modifing the macros in `include/tables.h`.
-Change avaiable blocks in the buffer modifing the macro in `include/buffer_blocks`.

 ## Compilation
 > It is suggested to use ICX Intel Compiler to compile this program, if it is not avaiable, GCC will be used.